 Highland Park is Here

 The murals, the music, the taqueros and tamaleros, the Christmas parade and lowrider parades, the gardens, the hills, the arroyo…and the people.
-Highland Park is Here connects the fractured stories—past and present—of this iconic LA neighborhood in this moment of community change, searching for shared spaces and experiences.
+Highland Park is Here connects the fractured stories—past and present—of this iconic Los Angeles neighborhood in this moment of community change, searching for shared spaces and experiences.
 From our homes to our street corners to on-line, if you are there, then Highland Park is Here.

 Highland Park is Here is created in/with/for the residents of Highland Park and Cornerstone Theater Company, Oxy Arts, and the Occidental College Theater Department.
-Live performances will be streamed on-line.

 Click here for maps and directions.
 Keck Theater is building #30 on the printable campus map.
 From Campus Road, enter at the Bird Road entrance.
 From Bird Road, turn left onto Gilman Road.
 Turn right onto AG Coons Road, Keck Theater is on the left.
 Parking is located next to the theater in the first lot on the left.
 There is also street parking in front of the theater.
 Handicap parking available on either side of the theater.